-Transfer Credit is defined as the awarding of academic credit toward a degree for post-baccalaureate course or field work completed at an accredited academic institution when such work meets the transfer credit requirements of the university as well as those of this MSW Program.
+Transfer Credit is defined as the awarding of academic credit toward a degree for post-baccalaureate course or practicum work completed at an accredited academic institution when such work meets the transfer credit requirements of the university as well as those of this MSW Program and our accreditation standards.

-Exemption is defined as the waiving of a required academic course following: 1) an evaluation of the student's previous post-baccalaureate work that determines it to be essentially identical to the required course being waived and that meets the requirements of the university as well as those of this MSW Program; or 2) demonstration by the student via examination of their mastery of a specific foundation content area for which such an examination is available.
+Exemption is defined as the waiving of a required academic course following: 1) an evaluation of the student's previous post-baccalaureate work that determines it to be essentially identical to the required course being waived and that meets the requirements of the university as well as those of this MSW Program and our accreditation standards; or 2) demonstration by the student via examination of their mastery of a specific generalist content area for which such an examination is available.
 An exemption as defined herein does not reduce the number of credits required for graduation.